Ron DeSantis drops out of presidential race after campaign’s failure to launch

 “This thing blew up on the launch pad,” a former adviser to the governor told the outlet.
 “They had six months to get ready for very serious strategic questions, the most important of which was how to deal with Donald Trump.
 They had no answers.
 We are nine months in, and they still have not figured it out.”

-If Mr Trump secures the 2024 Republican nomination, Mr DeSantis could very well being a contender for the vice presidency.
+If Mr Trump secures the 2024 Republican nomination, Mr DeSantis could possibly be a contender for the vice presidency.
 However, Mr Trump’s pick remains to be seen, as the former president claims he has already chosen a running mate but refuses to reveal their identity.

 Last week, the former president’s son, Donald Trump Jr., said both Mr DeSantis and former Fox News personality Tucker Carlson are among the contenders for Mr Trump’s vice president.

-The former president’s eldest son, however, did say his father would “make sure” Ms Haley wasn’t an option.
+The former president’s eldest son, however, did say he would “make sure” Ms Haley wasn’t an option.

 “I don’t think that’s currently really on the table,” he said of the former South Carolina governor.